montyz/photos-cleanup/README.md

 - remove photos from before 2010 that don't have a tag other than camera
 - check date field for duplicates
+- remove unused tags

+### Ceramics
+- try out plex as the photo app
+- export the Ceramics photos preserving the folder/album structure

 Maybe this app for offline photos (from a website): https://apps.apple.com/us/app/browser-offline-file-storage/id970487401

 Or google photos?
 I downloaded the Backup and Sync from Google app.
+NO--google photos will not work without access to the ios photos library